Antibody Tests Point To Lower Death Rate For The Coronavirus Than First Thought

 An antibody study in Santa Clara County, Calif., used Facebook ads to find participants — a tactic unlikely to attract a random sample.
 Also antibody studies become less accurate when conducted in areas where the prevalence of infections is low.

-Calculating infection fatality rates in the U.S. is very useful for researchers, but less so for individuals who have been infected, Rivers says.
+Calculating infection fatality rates in the U.S. is useful for researchers but less so for individuals who have been infected, Rivers says.

 "Thankfully, children and young adults are at low risk of severe illness and death," she says.
 "But older adults are at quite high risk."